-A total of 20 initial submissions were accepted and the UFI SDG database was launched in early May, ahead of this year's Global Exhibitions Day.
+A total of 25 submissions have been accepted for this 2nd edition.
 The submissions feature all 17 SDGs and are contributed by the exhibition industry worldwide, including Australia, Canada, China, France, Germany, India, Mexico, the Netherlands.
-Singapore, the United Kingdom and the United States.
+Singapore, Sweden, the United Kingdom and the United States.
 The list includes the three largest global exhibition organisers, showing that the UN SDG approach is well established within the industry's leadership.